Chicken Broth and Cooked Chicken

-- If using a slow cooker, cover and cook on low heat for 6 to 8 hours or on high heat for about 4 hours.
-If cooking on the stove, heat to boiling, then reduce heat, cover, and simmer for about 1 hour.
-Simmering allows the meat and broth to absorb more flavor.
+- Cook the chicken.
+If using a slow cooker, cook on low for 6 to 8 hours or on high for 4 to 6 hours.
+If cooking on the stovetop, heat until the water is boiling, reduce the heat to medium low, cover, and simmer for 60 to 75 minutes.
+Chicken is done when the internal temperature is 165° Fahrenheit measured by a food thermometer.

 Amount Per Serving